autowarefoundation/autoware/planning/rtc_interface/README.md

 - `uuid` : UUID for requesting module
 - `safe` : Safety status of requesting module
+- `start_distance` : Distance to the start object from ego vehicle
-- `distance` : Distance to the object from ego vehicle
+- `finish_distance` : Distance to the finish object from ego vehicle
 - `stamp` : Time stamp

 #### Output